Extract of personal data from the BRP

 - signature of the authorized representative

-- valid proof of identity of the authorized representative
+- valid identification of the authorized representative

-- (copy of) your valid ID
+- (a copy of) your valid ID

 - the signed letter of authorization